-28. A musical instrument for producing musical sound comprising, input means for specifying a musical sound to be generated, wavetable-modification generator means including a digital wavetable unit having a random access memory for cyclically storing data values for a delay period N, including a modifier unit having an arithmetic unit for summing two or more delayed data values from said wavetable unit and for dividing the summed data value by a number greater than unity to form a modified data value, and including means for storing the modified data value back into the memory for subsequent delay by the period N where the modified data value forms an output signal representing the musical sound to be produced, an output unit responsive to said output signal to produce the musical sound.
+28. A musical instrument for producing musical sound comprising, input means for specifying a musical sound to be generated, wavetable-modification generator means for generating by wavetable modification an output signal representing the musical sound to be produced, including a wavetable unit for cyclically storing data values for a delay period defined by a pitch number N, including a modifier unit for combining two or more delayed data values from said wavetable unit to form a modified data value, and including selection means for selecting the modified data value or a delayed data value stochastically based upon a predetermined probability as a stored value stored back into the wavetable unit for subsequent delay by the period N where the stored value forms the output signal, an output unit responsive to said output signal to produce the musical sound.

-29. The instrument of Claim 2 wherein said modified data value has an amplitude \mathbf{y}n at a sample time n where \mathbf{y}n is given as follows, where y{n-N} is the data value output from the wavetable after delay of N and where $y{n-(N+1)}$ is the data value output from the wavetable after a delay of N + 1 and where x_n is an input data value at sample time n having a signal amplitude initially loaded into the wavetable.
+29. The instrument of claim 28 wherein said predetermined probability equals unity whereby the stored value is always the modified data value, and has an amplitude $y_n$ at a sample time n where $y_n$ is given as follows, where $y{n-N}$ is the data value output from the wavetable after delay of N and where $y{n-(N+1)}$ is the data value output from the wavetable after a delay of N+1 and where $x_n$ is an input data value at sample time n having a signal amplitude initially loaded into the wavetable.